Food Technology curriculum statement

 Having begun the basic introduction to Food Technology, students will now learn to understand and apply the principles of nutrition and health.
 The students will continue to build on their repertoire of savoury and sweet dishes so that they are able to feed themselves and others a healthy and varied diet.
 They will grow in confidence through their knowledge and become competent in a range of cooking techniques.

 With student’s confidence growing evermore within the kitchen, an enhanced awareness of kitchen hygiene and safety and the operation of kitchen appliances is carried out.
 This stage will also see continuation of healthy eating and further cooking methods and the introduction of more complex dishes from across the world are delivered during years 8 & 9.
 Potential students will be given the option during year 9 to decide if they want to take catering as a vocational subject for years 10 & 11.

 During Years 10/11 students will be taught to study Food Tech for 4 lessons per week throughout the whole year with the aim of achieving a City and Guilds qualification (Introduction to the Hospitality Industry – Entry 3 Award.
-9 Credits required, or the newly introduced NVQ Level 1 in Food Prep and Cook) This will involve the continuation of practical tasks with the addition of theory assignments to show “in depth knowledge” of the units selected within the award chosen.
+9 Credits required, or the newly introduced NVQ Level 1 in Food Prep and Cook) This will involve the continuation of practical tasks with the addition of theory assignments to show “in depth underpinning knowledge” of the units selected within the award chosen.
 Students will also require to be involved in supporting in a “real working environment” showing understanding of good customer service within the school food outlets.
 With the inclusion of the new City and Guilds NVQ Level 1 Food Prep and Cook, potential students will have the option of going on to college to gain a hirer qualification in catering or gain employment within the hospitality industry.